Scottww00/CIS-410/Homework2/README.md

-Convert from Farenheit to Celsius and back.
+Convert from Fahrenheit to Celsius and back.

+Run ConvertTemp.py
-Select A and enter a Celsius temperature to find the Farenheit equivilent, or select B for the reverse.
+Select A and enter a Celsius temperature to find the Fahrenheit equivalent, or select B for the reverse.